-Although the widespread vaccination programs are being implemented across the globe, the Group sees the development of the pandemic is still the biggest threat to the global economy.
-Furthermore, the intensifying and persistent political tensions, the rise on protectionism and the increasing competition from domestic brands also continuously cast a gloom over the operating environment.
-Therefore, the Group will take a more cautious stance for future development but would still continuously explore investment opportunities to enrich our investment portfolios and reduce operational risk of the principal businesses by better diversification.
+The operating environment has been pronouncedly deteriorating.
+After the double shock of the pandemic and the war in Ukraine, inflation rates have exceeded expectations, surging to the highest levels in decades in many countries, while economic growth forecasts are rapidly deteriorating.
+The intensifying and persistent political tensions, the rise on protectionism and the increasing competition from domestic brands continuously cast a gloom over the operating environment.
+Against the above backdrop, the Group will take a more cautious stance for future development but would still continuously explore investment opportunities to enrich our investment portfolios and reduce operational risk of the principal businesses by better diversification.
 On the other hand, the Group will continue to implement cost-saving initiatives, as well as ensure a strong and healthy financial position to weather any unforeseeable headwinds.